junwangcas/izhengfan.github.io/_posts/ba_demo_ceres.md

+---
+layout: post
-On-Manifold Optimization using Ceres Solver: A Bundle Adjustment Demo
+title: "On-Manifold Optimization using Ceres Solver: A Bundle Adjustment Demo"
+date: 2018-01-23 01:00:00
+categories: en
+tags: [robotics, SLAM, Ceres Solver]
+---

-### On-Manifold Optimization
+### Introduction

 Ceres Solver is a C++ library by Google for solving least-square optimization problems, providing a variety of functions and options for different types of problems.

 Optimization problems on Euclidean-space states are common, and can be solved using a standardized workflow.
 States are incremented automatically by addition, and Jacobians of error functions w.r.t. to the states can be calculated using the built-in auto-diff utility, both of which are handled by the solver, and users need not worry about them.
-However, in many application, such as the bundle adjustment (BA) problem in computer vision, the camera poses are non-Eucliean, and lies in the SE(3) manifold, which requires on-manifold optimization techniques.
+However, in many applications, such as the bundle adjustment (BA) problem in computer vision, the camera poses are non-Eucliean, and lie in the SE(3) manifold, which requires on-manifold optimization techniques.

+Here we demonstrate a demo project on solving on-manifold graph optimization with Ceres Solver.
+For a similar demo with g2o, another popular graph optimization library, please read [SLAM Implementation: Bundle Adjustment with g2o](/2016/03/15/g2o-demo/).

 ### Dependencies

 - Ceres Solver

-### Introduction

 This project implements a simple bundle adjustment problem using Cere Solver to solve it.